Maschiett/Project-Analyzer-with-Amazon-Q-Developer-CLI/README.md

 Troubleshooting

 Common Issues
-- "Amazon Q Developer CLI not found"**: Make sure you have installed Amazon Q Developer CLI correctly and it's available in your PATH
+- "Amazon Q Developer CLI not found": Make sure you have installed Amazon Q Developer CLI correctly and it's available in your PATH
-- "Not a directory"**: The provided path is not a valid directory
+- "Not a directory": The provided path is not a valid directory
-- Permission errors**: Make sure you have proper permissions to access the directory
+- Permission errors: Make sure you have proper permissions to access the directory

 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.